juanmnl/react-starter/README.md

 entry: [ "./otherFile", "./app/app.js"]
 ```

-If you need some kind of preloading like *jshint*, you can add a .jshintrc to your root folder (for configuration), the jshint-loader to package.json and a preloader into the modules:
+If you need some kind of preloading like *jshint*, you can add a .jshintrc to your root folder (for configuration), the jshint-loader to package.json and 'preloaders' into the modules:
 ```
 preloaders: [
   {